tango-controls/pytango/doc/quicktour.rst

         Result [8]: 'The device is in RUNNING state.'

 .. note::

-    Did you notice that you didn't write PyTango.DeviceProxy but instead just DeviceProxy?
+    Did you notice that you didn't write `PyTango.DeviceProxy` but instead just `DeviceProxy` ?
 This is because :ref:`itango` automatically exports the :class:`~PyTango.DeviceProxy`, :class:`~PyTango.AttributeProxy`,
-    :class:`PyTango.Database` and :class:`~PyTango.Group` classes to the
+    :class:`~PyTango.Database` and :class:`~PyTango.Group` classes to the
     namespace.
 If you are writting code outside :ref:`itango` you **MUST** use the `PyTango` module prefix.